 Pension Is Only Partially Guaranteed

 Pension plans are covered by the Pension Benefit Guaranty Corporation (PBGC), a federal organization that covers certain things, like receipt of pension income annuity benefits for surviving family members.
 However, the following are not covered: health benefits, disabilities that happen to you after the company declares bankruptcy, severance packages, vacation pay and lump-sum death benefits when the plan is over.
 This means that if your company goes bankrupt, your pension plan will still be there, but it most likely won’t cover your medical expenses and other important benefits.
-Additionally, many large companies are freezing pension plans in an effort to deal with underfunding; names include the likes of American Airlines and Bank of America.
+Additionally, many large companies are freezing pension plans in an effort to deal with underfunding; names include the likes of American Airlines.
 Hence, a backup plan must be in place.

 In the public sector, the situation is worse for many.
 Fierce debate is occurring, and everything from raising taxes to fund the system to cutting it altogether are being considered.
 Workers are obviously entitled to what they’ve earned in their pension plan already, but both those young and old working for the government should not be banking on the pension payments they believed they would receive when they started working.

 If you want to be financially secure in retirement, you should count on pensions as just one part of several income sources.
 Employee-sponsored 401(k)s and IRAs (Individual Retirement Account) put all the risk on you, but also they mean that the money earned will get to you at the end of the day, and you don’t have to worry about company bankruptcy or an insolvent pension system.
 Additionally, opening a Roth IRA on your own can help build substantial income over many years.
 Investing in the stock market, which has seen positive growth for years, is another option, as is the recovering housing market.
 The point is this: diversify.
 Don’t put all your financial eggs in that pension basket because your retirement may not turn out as you imagined.